louisXW/PODS/README.md

-# opdelft
+# PODS

 ## About

-An optimization toolbox for computing expensive environmental models (e.g. Delft3D models).
-The toolbox coupling advanced optimizaiton method with real problems.
-The documentation of opdelft refer to https://louisxw.github.io/opdelft/
+An python-based optimization toolbox for computing expensive problems.
+PODS package including 1) a standalone PODS algorithm code; 2) examples using PODS with test function; 3) examples using PODS with expensive simulaiton problems (e.g., Deflt3D-FLOW).
+The documentation of PODS refer to https://louisxw.github.io/PODS/

 ## Install

-Preparing your system to use opdelft
+Preparing your system to use PODS
 ------------------------------------

 1. **python** & **pySOT**

 Before starting you will need to Python installed.
-Recommend python 2.7 since opdelft was developed and tested based on this verison.
+Recommend python 2.7 since PODS was developed and tested based on this verison.
 You will need to have pySOT (0.1.36) installed.
 Other python module like (scipy, numpy, pyDOE) needed will be installed automatically once the pySOT is installed.

 To install the pySOT (0.1.36) package with conda run one of the following: